n7koirala/image_matching/README.md

 ## 2 · Build the Docker image

-If Docker is not installed, please refer to [https://docs.docker.com/engine/install/](Docker Installation) to install Docker for Ubuntu 22.04.
-The, proceed with building the docker file:
+If Docker is not installed, please refer to [Docker Installation](https://docs.docker.com/engine/install/) to install Docker for Ubuntu 22.04.
+Then, proceed with building the docker file:

 ```
 docker build --tag popets2025-hydia .